NodesHub/dao_docs/docs/develop/how-to/ODISEOd/using-terrad.md

-# Using ODISEOd
+# Using achillesd

-The following information explains the functions you can use from ODISEOd, the command-line interface that connects to ODISEO and enables you to interact with the ODISEO blockchain.
-Every active validator and full node runs ODISEOd and communicates with their node via ODISEOd.
-In this relationship, ODISEOd operates as both the client and the server.
-You can use ODISEOd to interact with the ODISEO blockchain by uploading contracts, querying data, managing staking activities, working with governance proposals, and more.
-For more general information at the command line, run `ODISEOd --help`.
-For more information about a specific `ODISEOd` command, append the `-h` or `--help` flag after the command, such as `ODISEOd query --help`.
+The following information explains the functions you can use from achillesd, the command-line interface that connects to ODISEO and enables you to interact with the ODISEO blockchain.
+Every active validator and full node runs achillesd and communicates with their node via achillesd.
+In this relationship, achillesd operates as both the client and the server.
+You can use achillesd to interact with the ODISEO blockchain by uploading contracts, querying data, managing staking activities, working with governance proposals, and more.
+For more general information at the command line, run `achillesd --help`.
+For more information about a specific `achillesd` command, append the `-h` or `--help` flag after the command, such as `achillesd query --help`.

 ## Accessing a Node